2 Star Darjeeling Hotels

 Book a great 2-Star hotel

 In the search box below, mention your dates, and hit the search button.
-Once you get the list of hotels, sort it by price (see the sort bar on top of hotel list).
+Once you get the list of hotels, sort it by price (low to high).
 Now scan through the list looking for hotels with two stars.
 Also note the hotels marked with 'Deal'.
 Sometimes you may get much better hotels (like 3 stars) at very low prices that can match a 2 star price, and that is marked as 'Deal'.

 Also see the guest review score, amenities etc and then select & book a hotel online at attractive low rate.
 You can also change the location in the search box and book hotels in places like Gangtok, Kalimpong, Mirik etc. This reservation service is provided by world's no.1 online hotel booking site.